justitow/ECS145Homework2/README.md

 ## On Startup

-In order for the hosts to start up, the Homework2.py files will need to be in the home directory of whatever computer you are trying to SSH into.
+In order for the hosts to start up, the HwkII.py files will need to be in the home directory of whatever computer you are trying to SSH into.

+The manager starts the nodes by using the sysStart function with the hostList and port number.
 ## Manager

 Using a list of strings in the form